Product Offering Development

 As your offering moves through the adoption process, intangibles must be added to the core innovation so that the product meets the safety needs of each adopter group in sequence.
 Often, pioneering new products lose their initial prominence because a new entrant is more successful in assembling a product based on an effective mix of intangibles.
 This can be the case even if the second product is not technically superior.

-For business leaders managing a new product, the Low Risk Recipe is your roadmap to success.
+For business leaders managing a product, the Low Risk Recipe is your roadmap to success.
 It’s easy to talk about “sales” as the gatekeeper of buyer behavior.
 But the real barriers to adoption are in the lack of industry standards, the absence of a supporting infrastructure, or the inability of a vendor to lower perceived risk using intangible product attributes.

 Request Our Value Delivery White Paper